bscotch/codebuild-website-render/README.md

 + `WAIT_FOR_SELECTOR`
   A CSS selector that, if specified, will cause the renderer to wait until an element matching that selector exists on the page.
++ `WAIT_MILLISECONDS`
+  Number of milliseconds to wait after a page is retrieved, *after* `WAIT_FOR_SELECTOR` if set.
+Useful for pages that
 + `MAX_SYNCHRONOUS` (default 50)
   In effect, the number of tabs to open at once for rendering.
   The renderer will ensure that there are always this many pages being rendered at once.
++ `INLINE_CSS`
+  If `true`, a CSS inliner will be run on the final HTML prior to writing to file.
+Style tags will be removed, but link tags pointing to stylesheets will be kept.
 + `COMPUTE_SCRIPT_HASHES`
   If "true", compute SHA hashes for each script in each HTML file, saving to a .json file (contents: `{scriptHashes:[]}`) with the same